Harsh-Kathiriya/LOLympics/README.md

   * `athlete-name-update` - When an athlete changes their name
   * `game-starting` - When the game is about to start (countdown)
   * `game-phase-changed` - When the game moves from one phase to another
-  * `meme-selected-for-round` - When a meme is selected for the round
+  * `meme-selected` - When an athlete selects their meme
   * `caption-submitted` - When an athlete submits a caption
   * `round-results-ready` - When round results are available
   * `final-results` - When final game results are available